 As a member of the

-Since joining the Electronic Vision(s) group (Kirchhoff-Institute for Physics, Heidelberg University) in 2007, he has been working with accelerated neuromorphic hardware architectures.
-In 2021 he joined EINC (Heidelberg University) where electronic, photonic and atomic systems of physical computing are brought together.
+Since joining the Electronic Vision(s) group (Kirchhoff-Institute for Physics, Heidelberg University) in 2007, he worked with accelerated neuromorphic hardware architectures.
+In 2021 he joined EINC, Heidelberg University, bringing together electronic, photonic and atomic systems of physical computing.

 ContactSee my staff page